database-mesh/pisanix/README.md

 `Pisanix` [Pi-sanics] is a modern database governance framework for Kubernetes.
 Pisanix adds SQL-aware traffic control, audit, security and extension abilities to help manage various databases in the [Database Mesh](https://www.database-mesh.io) way.

+> Briefly, if applications want a MySQL, just access `localhost:3306`.

 # Highlights

 `Pisanix` has the following goals: